Mechanical Lock vs. Snap-lock Metal Roof Profiles: What Are the Differences?

 Understanding the characteristics, advantages, and disadvantages of these types of panel profiles can help you decide what profile is the best option to use on your next metal roofing project.

-Two types of mechanical seam profiles used on standing seam metal roofs are single lock or double lock.
+The two types of mechanical seam profiles used on standing seam metal roofs are:

-Mechanical lock profiles available with New Tech Machinery’s SSH™ MultiPro, SSR™ MultiPro Jr., or the SSQ II™ MultiPro Roof Panel Machines include the following (however not all machines can produce every profile):
+Mechanical lock profiles available with New Tech Machinery’s SSH™ MultiPro, SSR™ MultiPro Jr., SSQ II™ MultiPro, and SSQ3™ MultiPro Roof Panel Machines include the following (Not all machines can produce every profile):

 Advantages of Using Mechanical Lock Profiles